The data controller is VONNE, 4th Floor, MEA House, Ellison Place, Newcastle NE1 8XS.

 We are committed to ensuring that your information is secure.
-In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online and offline.
+To prevent unauthorised access or disclosure, we have in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online and offline.

 A cookie consists of information sent by a web server to a web browser, and stored by the browser.
 The information is then sent back to the server each time the browser requests a page from the server.
 This enables the web server to identify and track the web browser.

 Most browsers allow you to reject all cookies, whilst some browsers allow you to reject just third party cookies.
 For example, in Internet Explorer you can refuse all cookies by clicking 'Tools', 'Internet Options', 'Privacy', and selecting 'Block all cookies' using the sliding selector.
 Blocking all cookies will however have a negative impact upon the usability of many websites.

 When required, cookies beginning with 'SESS' are used to track an individual's persistent status, such as whether they are logged in.